 As it happens frequently in life there are answers to questions which are so obvious, so plain, and so constantly in view that they are hidden.
 A camouflage cast upon them from our mind’s eye that no level of intentional deceit could ever achieve.
-Glossed over in the perceptions and petty concerns of our reality that only in moments of a calm mind, body, and soul will they be detected.
+It’s a glamour brought on by life’s distractions and the human mind’s insatiable appetite for debate and imagination.
+It is hard to do but stripping this away, examining yourself and the question you seek the answer to, is the best way to reveal truth to yourself.
 Only then will we see that telltale detail which, when followed to its origin, releases a torrent of realizations and ideas that shatter our previous misconceptions into an almost unrecognizable mess on the floor of our consciousness.
-These quiet truths are then the genesis of theories and practices which unleash, upon the masses of humanity, a cascade of new thoughts that causes us to listen and propels our race ever forward.
+These quiet truths are then the genesis of theories and practices which, once unleashed upon the masses of humanity can create a cascade of new thoughts that causes us to listen and propels our race ever forward.

 I make no pretense that my own quiet truth, which broke as a worn and cracked dam in my own mind, will be remembered with the likes of Newton’s observance of an apple’s fall or of Priestley’s recognition that a mint sprig needed air to survive.
 What I will say is that since my own epiphany that my soul has never been more calm.
 That my mind has never been more at peace with my place and, indeed, with humanity’s place, in the universe.
 Amid the swirling cosmos, great empty places where no human eye, voice, thought, or foot will ever tread, I am confident in our design and our goal.
 It is something that has shaped humanity since our rise.
 I believe it will forever continue to shape us, to define us, and to be with us until we, as a race, cease to be.